Firstyear/prd-blog/blog_source/2019/12/18/packaging_vendoring_and_how_it_s_changing.rst

 topic, so I'll start with my summary:

-Today, distributions should focus on supporting and distributing _applications_ and work with native language supply changes to enable this.
+Today, distributions should focus on supporting and distributing _applications_ and work with native language supply chains to enable this.

 Distribution Packaging
 ----------------------